MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-shipping-labels.md

 ## Data resources

-The Microsoft Hardware APIs methods for getting shipping label  data use the following JSON data resources
+The Microsoft Hardware APIs methods for getting shipping label  data use the following JSON data resources.

 ### ShippingLabel resource